 So go by your date of birth and determine your pension age.
 And then write it down.
 This is your first goal post.

-Increasing the pension age to 70 was Liberal policy from May 2014 until September 2018.
-But in September 2018 new prime minister Scott Morrison promised to remove this measure from party policy.
+There have been discussions about raising the age threshold to 70 years for a while.
+Joe Hockey as federal treasurer first raised it.
+And this has been Liberal policy from May 2014 until September 2018.
+But then Scott Morrison deleted it from party policy.
 So 67 it is – for now.

 The second requirement is that you need to be an Australian resident to qualify for the age pension.